 "Marijuana should not be used by women who are pregnant or breastfeeding."

-All marketing, advertising and branding produced by or on behalf of a Marijuana Establishment shall include the following warning, including capitalization, in accordance with M.G.L. c.
+All advertising produced by or on behalf of a Marijuana Establishment for Marijuana or Marijuana Products shall include the following warning, including capitalization, in accordance with M.G.L. c.
 94G, § 4(a½)(xxvi):

 “This product has not been analyzed or approved by the Food and Drug Administration (FDA).
 There is limited information on the side effects of using this product, and there may be associated health risks.
 Marijuana use during pregnancy and breast-feeding may pose potential harms.
 It is against the law to drive or operate machinery when under the influence of this product.
 KEEP THIS PRODUCT AWAY FROM CHILDREN.
 There may be health risks associated with consumption of this product.
 Marijuana can impair concentration, coordination, and judgment.
-The impairment effects of Edible Marijuana Products may be delayed by two hours or more.
+The impairment effects of Edibles may be delayed by two hours or more.
 In case of accidental ingestion, contact poison control hotline 1-800-222-1222 or 9-1-1.
 This product may be illegal outside of MA.”

+A Licensee may utilize employee discounts as part of the Marijuana Establishment’s operating policy and procedure for prevention of diversion pursuant to 935 CMR 500.101(1)(c)8.b..
+Institution of an employee discount program under this subsection shall not be considered a prohibited practice under 935 CMR 500.105(4)(b).

 Prohibited Practices.
-The following advertising, marketing, and branding activities are prohibited:
+The following advertising activities are prohibited:

-Advertising, marketing, and branding in such a manner that is deemed to be is deceptive, misleading, false or fraudulent, or that tends to deceive or create a misleading impression, whether directly or by omission or ambiguity;
+Advertising in such a manner that is deemed to be is deceptive, misleading, false or fraudulent, or that tends to deceive or create a misleading impression, whether directly or by omission or ambiguity;

-Advertising, marketing and branding by means of television, radio, internet, mobile applications, social media, or other electronic communication, billboard or other outdoor advertising, or print publication, unless at least 85% of the audience is reasonably expected to be 21 years of age or older as determined by reliable and current audience composition data;
+Advertising by means of television, radio, internet, mobile applications, social media, or other electronic communication, billboard or other outdoor advertising, or print publication, unless at least 85% of the audience is reasonably expected to be 21 years of age or older as determined by reliable and current audience composition data;

-Advertising, marketing, and branding that utilizes statements, designs, representations, pictures or illustrations that portray anyone younger than 21 years old;
+Advertising that utilizes statements, designs, representations, pictures or illustrations that portray anyone younger than 21 years old;

+Advertising including, but not limited to, mascots, cartoons, and celebrity endorsements, that is deemed to appeal to a person younger than 21 years old;

-Advertising, marketing, and branding including, but not limited to, mascots, cartoons, brand sponsorships and celebrity endorsements, that is deemed to appeal to a person younger than 21 years old;
+Brand sponsorship including, but not limited to, mascots, cartoons, and celebrity endorsements, that is deemed to appeal to a person younger than 21 years old;

-Advertising, marketing, and branding, including statements by a Licensee, that makes any false or statements concerning other Licensees and the conduct and products of such other Licensees that is deceptive, misleading, false or fraudulent, or that tends to deceive or create a misleading impression, whether directly or by omission or ambiguity;
+Advertising, including statements by a Licensee, that makes any false or statements concerning other Licensees and the conduct and products of such other Licensees that is deceptive, misleading, false or fraudulent, or that tends to deceive or create a misleading impression, whether directly or by omission or ambiguity;

-Advertising, marketing, and branding through certain identified promotional items as determined by the Commission including, but not limited to, gifts, giveaways, discounts, points-based reward systems, customer loyalty programs, coupons, or "free" or "donated" Marijuana;

-Advertising, marketing, and branding by a Licensee that asserts that its products are safe, or represent that its products have curative or therapeutic effects, other than labeling required pursuant to M.G.L. c.
+Advertising by a Licensee that asserts that its products are safe, or represent that its products have curative or therapeutic effects, other than labeling required pursuant to M.G.L. c.
 94G, § 4(a½)(xxvi), unless supported by substantial evidence or substantial clinical data with reasonable scientific rigor as determined by the Commission;

 Advertising on any billboards, or any other public signage, which fails to comply with all state and local ordinances and requirements;

-Installation of any illuminated, neon, or external signage beyond the period of 30 minutes before sundown until closing, provided however, that the Commission may further specify minimum signage requirements;
+Use of any illuminated or external signage beyond the period of 30 minutes before sundown until closing, provided however, that the Commission may further specify minimum signage requirements;

-The use of vehicles equipped with radio or loudspeakers for the advertising of Marijuana;
+The use of vehicles equipped with radio or loudspeakers for the Advertising of Marijuana or Marijuana Products;

-The use of radio or loudspeaker equipment in any Marijuana Establishment for the purpose of attracting attention to the sale of Marijuana;
+The use of radio or loudspeaker equipment in any Marijuana Establishment for the purpose of Advertising the sale of Marijuana or Marijuana Products;